kradulski/softwareE/README.rst

 	- Adjusted as players are recruited
 	- Players will be semi-randomly assigned if you run out of RDs and your team isn't full
-		- Semi-randomly meaning that you will be more likely to get bad players than good ones
+		- Semi-randomly meaning that you'll be more likely to get bad players than good ones
 - Once team is full, a Toast will appear with a button to start next season

 VI. (on selecting Start Next Season)